zalando/zalando.github.io/_posts/2018-12-03-commons-clause.md

 questions about the motives of the founders.

 # The Problems of Monetisation

+In general, it is very hard to simply take a piece of Open Source software and sell it as-is.
+A certain amount of value-add is required because the software itself is freely-available.
+The "trick" is to focus on what customers _do_ want to buy... productisation.
+This may be anything from documentation, to reliable packaging to consulting.
+MOAR FEATURES!

 - Can't sell something that is Free/free
 - So what can we sell?
   - Consulting